geveh/LakeVolumes/README.md

 *Mandatory input data*:
 - "va.txt" (Text file of bathymetrically surveyed lakes including their volume *V* and area *A* (converted from the Excel Sheet))
-- "HDIofMCMC.R" (R-function to estimate the highest density interval for a given distribution)
+- "HDIofMCMC.R" (R-function to estimate the highest density interval for a given distribution, written by John K. Kruschke, available in this zip folder: https://drive.google.com/file/d/1rkpJC148LB4Hi7K-1IRKkqyED3PGWKeo/view)

 *Main outputs*:
 - "VA_model.RDS" (R-object with linear regression model of *V* versus *A* distinguished by dam type)